Graduate Awards for Continuing Students

 College of Arts and Sciences Dissertation Year Research Fellowships

 College of Arts and Sciences Dissertation Year Research Fellowships are intended to assist advanced graduate students in the College to make significant progress on their dissertations.
-For 2013-2014, the fellowship stipends will be $20,000 each.
+For 2014-2015, the fellowship stipends will be $20,000 each.
 During the fellowship year, students have the opportunity to focus full-time on their dissertation research and writing.
-Students must be formally admitted to Ph.D. candidacy by January 18, 2013 to be eligible for the fellowship.
-The fellowships do not include fee remissions, and students generally are not permitted to accept other appointments, fellowships, or outside employment during the fellowship year.
+Students must be formally admitted to Ph.D. candidacy by January 17, 2014 to be eligible for the fellowship.
+The fellowships do include student health insurance, but do not include fee remissions; and students generally are not permitted to accept other appointments, fellowships, or outside employment during the fellowship year.

-The College is offering additional Dissertation Completion Fellowships in the humanities and humanistic social sciences for students in the College who will be completing their dissertations before the start of the fall 2014 semester.
+The College is offering additional Dissertation Completion Fellowships in the humanities and humanistic social sciences for students in the College who will complete their dissertations before the start of the fall 2015 semester.
+Each Dissertation Completion fellowship will carry a stipend of $25,000 plus health insurance.
+There are no fee remissions included with this award.

 Dissertation Completion Fellowships were funded by the Provost to help students complete their graduate degrees in a timely way (within seven years).
-To be eligible for a Dissertation Completion Fellowship, College graduate students must be formally admitted to candidacy in a Ph.D. program in an eligible department, have matriculated into a graduate program in fall 2007 or later, and expect to complete their degree before the beginning of the 2014 fall term.
+To be eligible for a Dissertation Completion Fellowship, College graduate students must be formally admitted to candidacy in a Ph.D. program in an eligible department, have matriculated into a graduate program in fall 2008 or later, and expect to complete their degree before the beginning of the 2015 fall term.
 Students should be eligible for or enrolled in G901.
-One credit fee scholarships will be available in summer 2014 for fellowship students completing their degrees during the summer.
-As with College of Arts and Sciences Dissertation Year Research Fellowships, students are not permitted to accept other appointments, fellowships, or outside employment during the fellowship year.
-Students receiving Dissertation Completion Fellowships will not be eligible for additional support from the College of Arts and Sciences following the fellowship year.
+One credit fee scholarships will be available in summer 2015 for fellowship students completing their degrees during the summer.
+As with College of Arts and Sciences Dissertation Year Research Fellowships, students are generally not permitted to accept other appointments, fellowships, or outside employment during the fellowship year.
+Students receiving Dissertation Completion Fellowships will not be eligible for additional student appointments from the College of Arts and Sciences following the fellowship year.
+Students who file their dissertations during the fellowship year may under certain circumstances, be eligible for Lecturer positions in the College.

 College of Arts and Sciences Graduate Student Travel Award

-The College will host one Travel Award competition in which travel throughout the academic year, August 2012-July 2013, will be considered.
-Awards are typically for $400.
+The College will host two travel award competitions for the 2013-2014 academic school year.
+One will be held in the fall term and one will be held in the spring term.
 Each department will set its own internal deadlines for review of its students’ applications.

 Students should submit their applications directly to their department using the PDF below.
 Save the PDF before filling and then again after it is completed.
-Departments must submit their ranked applications to the College by December 1, 2012.
-Each department is allowed to rank up to five applications.
+Departments must submit their ranked applications to the College by the following deadlines.
+Each department is allowed to rank up to three applications.

 Dolores Zohrab Liebmann Fellowship